-So the average temperature is 80° between the onboard sensor and the remote sensor.
-This could be handy if the remote sensor is in one room with a different solar or equipment load that the other but there is no automatic damper to separate the zones.
+So, the average temperature is 80° between the onboard sensor and the remote sensor.
+This could be handy if the remote sensor is in one room with a different solar or equipment load than the other, but there is no automatic damper to separate the zones.

-You probably already know that when you connect resistors together in SERIES (Out of one into the next) that the resistance increases.
-So if you connect a 5,000-ohm resistor in series with another 5,000-ohm resistor they would have a resistance of 10,000 ohms.
+You probably already know that the resistance increases when you connect resistors in SERIES (out of one into the next).
+So, if you connect a 5,000-ohm resistor in series with another 5,000-ohm resistor, they would have a resistance of 10,000 ohms.

-What you may not know is that when you connect two resistors in PARALLEL you give the electrical current two paths which decreases the resistance.
-In fact, if you connect two 5,000 ohm resistors in parallel the total resistance would be half or 2,500 ohms.
+What you may not know is that when you connect two resistors in PARALLEL, you give the electrical current two paths, which decreases the resistance.
+In fact, if you connect two 5,000-ohm resistors in parallel, the total resistance would be halved (2,500 ohms).

-This property of ohms law and parallel/series circuits means that we can easily average out thermistor temperatures so long as they are all the same and all the connections are good and we don’t have runs that are too long, as this will add in resistance and throw off the readings.
+This property of Ohm's law and parallel/series circuits means that we can easily average out thermistor temperatures so long as they are all the same, all the connections are good, and we don't have runs that are too long, as this will add in resistance and throw off the readings.

 Take a look at the image at the top.

-All you need to do is have the same # of sensors in parallel that you have in series and ohms law does the work.
-We don’t need to have the thermostat do the math because the series sensors add together and the parallel sensors divide.
+All you need to do is have the same number of sensors in parallel that you have in series, and Ohm's law does the work.
+We don't need to have the thermostat do the math because the series sensors add together, and the parallel sensors divide.

-This means you can have a few as 4 averaging sensors to as many as you want so long as there are the same # of series and parallel sensors.
-This means that the total # of sensors will always be a square of a whole #.
+This means you can have a few as four averaging sensors to as many as you want, so long as there are the same numbers of series and parallel sensors.
+That means that the total number of sensors will always be a square of a whole number.

 2×2 = 4